Duality and mapping tori in Heegaard Floer homology: On Lefschetz numbers over K[[U]]

-There is a natural trace map defined by the formula $\tr(\xs\otimes \ys)=\ys(\xs)$.
-Recalling that $C$ is finitely generated and free, there is a cotrace map
+Let $C$ be a free and finitely generated chain complex over $\bK[[U]]$.
+Recall the natural trace map defined by the formula $\tr(\xs\otimes \ys)=\ys(\xs)$.
+Since $C$ is finitely generated, there is a cotrace map

 which can be defined as the dual of a trace map.
-If $\xs_1,\dots, \xs_n$ is a basis for $C$, then the cotrace map takes the form The trace and cotrace maps are easily seen to be chain maps, and can of course also be defined over $\bF_2[[U]]$.
+If $\xs_1,\dots, \xs_n$ is a basis for $C$, then the cotrace map takes the form The trace and cotrace maps are easily seen to be chain maps.